-Inclusion is the biggest challenge faced by any minority group, and thus for the SHI community who face an invisible disability, this is no exception.

-As expressed at the outset, the broader goal of both the ARISE+ and SMART+ programmes is to achieve higher inclusion for the SHI.
-Some specific demand side and supply side questions indicate achievement toward this broader adjective.
-Some factors on demand side (by SHI children, youth and parents) and some on the supply side (by teachers and employers) have been measured to assess the trajectory to inclusion.
+Inclusion is the biggest challenge faced by any At the childhood level, contribution in household minority group, and thus for the SHI community chores, sharing of joys and worries with family, who face an invisible disability, this is no exception. participation in celebrations, access to online classes As expressed at the outset, the broader goal of during pandemic, computer literacy was assessed. both the ARISE+ and SMART+ programmes is to achieve higher inclusion for the SHI.
+Some specific At the level of young adulthood factors like money demand side and supply side questions indicate spent, investments made were enquired upon, achievement toward this broader adjective.
+Some to indicate whether the SHI got an opportunity to factors on demand side (by SHI children, youth and contribute to their own wellbeing as well as that of parents) and some on the supply side (by teachers others. and employers) have been measured to assess the trajectory to inclusion.